Serius Jones: Deal with Disturbing Tha Peace Records

-I heard stuff that supposedly I'm a head case, he said.
-I'm supposedly a diva.
-Like, I think my shit don't stink and all this.
-Look man, if anybody know me, and if anybody has followed anything about me, they know that I'm a humble dude with it when it comes to me not being on stage, when it comes to me not being a rapper.
-A star is supposed to shine [though].
-[And] I'm not turning my shine off because people are uncomfortable about it.
-I can't do that.
-I can't afford to do that.
-I gotta feed people.
-I gotta eat and at the end of the day, I'm on a mission.

 Life is Serius

-Between 2006 and 2010, Jones produced and starred in a short autobiography film entitled Life is Serius, directed by acclaimed Independent Filmmaker/Producer Winfield Ezell, Jr. Jones also put out nearly 50 records, 100 music videos, short films, comedy sketches and an animated series "Day In The life" staying relevant online and in the blogs.
+Between 2006 and 2010, Jones produced and starred in a short autobiography film entitled Life is Serius, directed by Independent Filmmaker/Producer Winfield Ezell, Jr. Jones also put out nearly 50 records, 100 music videos, short films, comedy sketches and an animated series "Day In The life".
 Jones headlined a tour through Europe while filming a documentary of the experience entitled "The Euro Tour" and recording an album of the same name, including 2 music videos filmed in Rome.

 2011-present: Offer From Luxe Society Records, Living Legend and Legendary

-Jones is released Serius Business 2 on Thanksgiving in 2011.
+Jones released Serius Business 2 on Thanksgiving in 2011.
 The EP features appearances by 2 Chainz, Gucci Mane, T-Pain, Bobby V, Sam Scarfo, and Jay Rock.
-In May 2012 Serius Jones was offered a deal with recently funded indie label Luxe Society Records.
-Nothing materialized from the offer and no music was ever released.

-After a return to battle rap, Serius Jones will release his mixtape Living Legend on February 18, 2014, and follow up with his Legendary album in April of the same year.
-In conjunction with Serius Jones, the Jersey Mint Records, a New Jersey-based indie record label, was scheduled to release the album but the project was never released.
+After a return to battle rap, Serius Jones released his mixtape Living Legend on February 18, 2014, and follow up with his Legendary album in April of the same year.

-Since his battle rap return in 2012 to date (April 2017) Serius Jones is "arguably" undefeated, most recently battling Battle Rap star Dizaster on KOTD.